Daniel-Heo/realtrans/README.md

 ![](summary.png?raw=true)

 This is a program for real-time voice translation.
 Recognizes and translates the voice heard from the current sound output device.
-Create sentences from speech using the Whisper model, and translate the sentences using the NHNDQ/nllb-finetuned-en2ko model.
+Create sentences from speech using the Faster Whisper model, and translate the sentences using the nllb model.
 It also has a function to summarize through API based on spoken sentences.
 The translation part also provides the ability to translate using the DeepL API.

 - Support API : OpenAI API ( Summary ), DeepL ( real time translation )
 - Support OS : Windows 10, 11 ~